 As the investigation went deeper into that story, it was found that many other Chinese milk powder companies were involved with this kind of dangerous practice, eroding forever the reputation of domestic producers in the milk & baby food sector.
 This event was the first door open for 100s of foreign brands into the Chinese market.

 2020 another year, another Baby Milk Powder Scandal

-Its May 2020, the country’s economy is just starting to rebound after the months of shut down caused by covid-19, milk powder companies have not really recovered from 2008 and another baby milk powder incident is reported.
-From here Weibo users are taking the lead to report the chenzhou company with the hashtag #郴州大头娃娃事件 recording 70 million views.
+It’s May 2020, the country’s economy is just starting to rebound after the months of shutting down caused by covid-19, milk powder companies have not really recovered from 2008 and another baby milk powder incident is reported.
+From here Weibo users are taking the lead to report the Shenzhou company with the hashtag #郴州大头娃娃事件 recording 70 million views.

 This incident was the nail in the coffin for domestic milk producers.

 Does the large segment lactose of lactose intolerent consumers impact the sales of milk in China?

 Even though research shows that Asians, including Chinese, are mostly lactose-intolerant, it does not affect the sales of milk in China significantly.
 According to Zhihu, their consistent milk consumption can be explained by: